Prevent type 2 diabetes with

 • 6 monthly follow-up sessions to help you maintain healthy lifestyle changes — and fun

-Lifecoach Diane Smith (360) 395-2355 can enroll you and help you change your lifestyle to prevent the onset of type 2 diabetes.
-The 22 week sessions in a facilitated group are fun and provide you with the support you need to say Not Me!
-To diabetes.
+Lifecoach Kate Foster can help you change your lifestyle to prevent the onset of type 2 diabetes.
+The sessions in a facilitated group are fun and provide you with the support you need to say Not Me! to diabetes.